umbraco/Umbraco.AuthorizedServices/README.md

 ### App Creation

-Services that this package are intented to support will offer an OAuth authentication and authorization flow against an "app" that the developer will need to create with the service.
+Services that this package are intended to support will offer an OAuth authentication and authorization flow against an "app" that the developer will need to create with the service.
 From this various information will be available, including for example a "client ID" and "client secret" that will need to be applied in configuration.

 ### Configuring a Service